AndrewTsai0406/Parkinson-Severity-Assessment/README.md

 ### Start a virtual environment

 I advise using a virtual environment for running this project, below are instructions for doing so using [Conda](https://www.anaconda.com/) which helps one manage multiple envirnoments.
-Additionally if you would like to run the analysis notebooks or the app in Docker you will need to have [Docker](https://docs.docker.com/get-docker/) installed.
+Additionally if you would like to run the app in Docker you will need to have [Docker](https://docs.docker.com/get-docker/) installed.

 ```sh